rbuffat/pytempsense/README.md

 Please consult the BME280 datasheet to find the values that suits your use case.
 The default values correspond to the recommended mode for weather monitoring (see Chapter 3.5.1 in BME280 datasheet).
+The options can be controlled using the helper classes `BME280Oversampling`, `BME280Filter`, `BME280StandbyTime` and`BME280SensorPowerMode`.